3d-dice/documentation/docs/addons/parser.md

 The documentation for [@3d-dice/dice-roller-parser](https://github.com/3d-dice/dice-roller-parser) on GitHub is pretty robust so it is not reproduced here.
 :::

+:::note
+`@3d-dice/dice-roller-parser` is a dependency of `@3d-dice/dice-parser-interface`.
+You do not have to install it separately.
+:::

 ## Parser Interface
 The `dice-parser-interface` simply provides an interface between [@3d-dice/dice-roller-parser](https://github.com/3d-dice/dice-roller-parser) and [@3d-dice/dice-box](https://github.com/3d-dice/dice-box).
 Since `dice-roller-parser` is pretty self contained, I did not want to include this interface in that package.
 The parser is available at [@3d-dice/dice-parser-interface](https://github.com/3d-dice/dice-parser-interface)

-:::note
-`@3d-dice/dice-roller-parser` is a dependency of `@3d-dice/dice-parser-interface`.
-You do not have to install it separately.
-:::
+### Caveats
+One thing this modules does not do is provide the interface for providing an input for the roll notation string or displaying the final results.
+It is expected that the developer will create their own inputs and outputs or a module such as [Advanced Roller](/docs/addons/advRoller)

 ## Install
 Install the library using: